What Within You Is Ready To Be Unveiled?

 Now she can consciously grieve the loss of her beloved, knowing the true meaning of their marriage.
 How it was meant to shape her and prepare her to live her full humanity.
 For that is required of all of us, to know love and to know pain.

-How we get there, if we get there, is wherein lies the mystery and the magic.
+How we get there, if we get there, is where the mystery and magic live.

 ‘Tis a human thing, love,